This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 - acknowledge a host organisation's responsibilities under this policy; and/or

 - enter into a written agreement with the University as provided at clause 15.

 (17) The University has insurance to cover students undertaking professional experience.

 (18) The University may provide the host organisation with a copy of the University's certificate of currency for a relevant insurance policy.

-(19) The University's insurance will only extend to cover students performing work experience not covered by this policy where approval is granted by the University's Assurance Services.
+(19) The University's insurance will only extend to cover students performing work experience not covered by this policy where approval is granted by the University's Governance and Assurance Services.